robi12issv/Proiect_TESTARE_AUTOMATA/README.md

 Explained scenarios:

+Feature: Search a product on the main page

+ # Scenario: Finding the product
+            main_page -- search_steps
+    Given I am on the main page
+    When I enter the product name
+    And I click the search button
+    Then I should see all those products

     Navigates to the main page of the website, identifying the search bar, entering the name of the desired product, and searching for it, ultimately resulting in redirection to the product page.

+  # Scenario: The list contains only the correct type of products
-      #main_page -- search_steps
+              products_page -- comparison_steps
-  #Scenario: Finding the product
-    #Given I am on the main page
+    Given I am on the products page
-    #When I enter the product name
-    #And I click the search button
-    #Then I should see all those products
+    When I verify the number of the products
+    Then I verify if there are incorrect products displayed

     Based on the details of each product, it will verify whether there are only products of the searched type on the page, or if there are additional products and how many there are.

+ # Scenario: By price
-    #products_page -- comparison_steps
+             price_page -- price_steps
-  #Scenario: The list contains only the correct type of products
-    #Given I am on the products page
+    Given I am on the product page
+    When I type the inferior price
+    And I type the superior price
+    And I submit the request
-    #When I verify the number of the products
+    Then I should see the products in that range
-    #Then I verify if there are incorrect products displayed

     Both prices will be entered simultaneously, and then the "Aplicare filtru preț" button will be pressed.
-    #price_page -- price_steps
-  #Scenario: By price
-    #Given I am on the product page
-    #When I type the inferior price
-    #And I type the superior price
-    #And I submit the request
-    #Then I should see the products in that range

-First, the lower price limit will be entered, followed by pressing the "Apply Price Filter" button.
-Then, the upper price limit will be entered, and the "Apply Price Filter" button will be pressed again.
-    #price_page -- price_steps
  # Scenario: Introducing lower price first
+            price_page -- price_steps
     Given I am on the product page
     When I type the inferior price
     And I submit the request